How to Become a Travel Agent

 How to Become a Travel Agent: The Logistics

 You will have to think about what type of business you want to become.
 Do you want to incorporate or become an LLC?
 Would you rather be a sole proprietor?
 Incorporating takes the most effort, and is often the most expensive.
 Becoming an LLC is a good happy medium, because it can help protect you as a business entity without having as many associated costs.
-Small business owners typically become an LLC to protect their personal assets; If you get sued as an LLC, someone can come after your business holdings, but can’t come after your house, car, or personal savings.
+Small business owners typically become an LLC to protect their personal assets.
+If you get sued as an LLC, someone can come after your business holdings, but can’t come after your house, car, or personal savings.

 If you choose to remain a sole proprietor (which doesn’t require any fees or legwork), you are essentially a freelancer or independent contractor.
 You can be an LLC and an independent contractor, too — they aren’t mutually exclusive.
 If you want to be an independent contractor, it likely means you’re working as part of a larger host agency, which is smart to do when you’re starting out as a travel agent.
 Down the road, you can also own a franchise of a travel agency.
 Owning a franchise might come with more overhead costs, and that would be a reason to incorporate.

 If you’re an independent contractor, you should know that your taxes aren’t going to be as straightforward as a full-time employee's might be.
 You may have to start keeping track of your business expenses, as you might be able to write them off.
 You also might not get things like health benefits from your employer.
-As you plan your new career, consider sitting down with an established travel agent to ask them some logistical questions: where they get their health insurance?
+As you plan your new career, consider sitting down with an established travel agent to ask them some logistical questions: Where do they get their health insurance?
 How do they keep track of their income and expenses?
 Do they use an accountant to do their taxes?
-While meeting with the travel agent, you can discuss the pros and cons of working as a travel agent for a larger agency.
+While meeting with the travel agent, you can discuss the pros and cons of working for a larger agency, too.
 If you’re not sure how to get in touch with other travel agents, consider using social media, like LinkedIn or even Instagram.

 What to Think About When You Become a Travel Agent

 Once you’ve secured work as a travel agent, you’ll want to think about how you can earn more money and distinguish yourself from other agents.
-Here are three things to consider as you start your career:
+Here are three things to consider as you start your career.

-Making commissions.
-If you’re working for a larger travel agency as an independent contractor, how do commissions work?
+Making Commissions: If you’re working for a larger travel agency as an independent contractor, how do commissions work?
 Make sure you have this conversation early on before accepting the position.
 When you’re starting out, you want to make sure the commission rate you’re receiving is similar to the industry standard.